nhamil/nhamil.github.io/index.md

 ---
 layout: default
-description: Home
+description: Main Page
 ---

 # About Me

-All about me.
+All about me, Nicholas Hamilton.

 # Resume